labmlai/labml/readme.rst

    :alt: Dashboard Screenshot

-⚠️ Note
+📝 Note
-	`Dashboard <https://github.com/vpj/lab_dashboard/>`_ is a reletively new project and is improving very fast.
+	`Dashboard <https://github.com/vpj/lab_dashboard/>`_ is a reletively new project.
-	As of now, you can view experiments, launch tensorboard, and delete unwanted experiments.
+	You can view experiments, launch tensorboard, and delete unwanted experiments.

 	We want to let users edit hyper-parameters and run new experiments directly from the dashboard, and do hyper-parameter searches.

-	We plan on showing basic visualizations also on the dashboard.
+	We plan on showing basic visualizations on the dashboard itself.
 	We are also playing around with using Jupyter Notebook based analytics.